CJCreator-New/Space4U/TROUBLESHOOTING.md

-# Troubleshooting Guide
+﻿# Troubleshooting Guide

-## ✅ Fixed: Homepage Shows All Features After Error
+## âœ… Fixed: Homepage Shows All Features After Error

 ### What Was Fixed: